adopted-ember-addons/ember-notify/README.md

 ### DIY

-Use the global module - `Notify` can be found at `window.EmberNotify.default`.
+Use the global module.
+The `Notify` object can be found at `window.EmberNotify.default`.

 ```
 <link rel="stylesheet" href="/ember-notify/dist/ember-notify.css">